Fairness Definitions in Language Models Explained: Limitations and future directions

-\textbf{Blurring lines between intrinsic and extrinsic bias in medium-sized LMs.} As newer generations of LMs emerge, the distinct division between intrinsic and extrinsic factors becomes less clear and well-defined.
-For example, if we regard the variations in the predicted probabilities of tokens assigned by the medium-sized LMs as intrinsic bias, there are methods to structure these tasks in a manner that allows them to be viewed as a downstream task of text generation.
+\textbf{Blurring lines between intrinsic and extrinsic bias in LMs.} As newer generations of LMs emerge, the distinct division between intrinsic and extrinsic factors becomes less clear and well-defined.
+For example, if we regard the variations in the predicted probabilities of tokens assigned by the LMs as intrinsic bias, there are methods to structure these tasks in a manner that allows them to be viewed as a downstream task of text generation.
 Similarly, extrinsic evaluations, especially those that rely on the occurrence of individual tokens, can often be classified as intrinsic evaluations that examine the probabilities of tokens.
-The blurring of lines indicates that the differentiation between intrinsic and extrinsic evaluations is often determined by the specific implementation rather than the inherent nature of the evaluations~\cite{lum2024bias}.
+These conceptual overlaps between the two biases indicate that the differentiation between intrinsic and extrinsic evaluations is often determined by the specific implementation rather than the inherent nature of the evaluations~\cite{lum2024bias}.
 Thus, it is crucial to consider how these evaluations are defined and applied, ensuring that they accurately reflect the biases they intend to measure.

+\textbf{Balancing fairness and knowledge integrity.} Although fairness definitions offer precise criteria for bias mitigation, fully satisfying these metrics remains challenging.
+In many cases, aggressive bias mitigation for a specific fairness definition can lead to overfitting, where the model becomes too closely aligned with the training data and struggles to generalize to new or unseen inputs~\cite{schlicht2024pitfallsconversationalllmsnews}.
+This can undermine both language understanding and knowledge retention, as the model can overemphasize fairness at the expense of capturing the broader context and nuances of language~\cite{qi2023finetuningalignedlanguagemodels}.
+Recent work, such as Raza et al.~\cite{raza2025developingsaferesponsiblelarge}, examines the development of safe and responsible LLMs by detecting and reducing biased or harmful content while preserving the integrity of the knowledge the model has learned.
+Future research should focus on methods that balance defined fairness criteria with the need to maintain strong language comprehension and knowledge retention, ensuring that LLMs remain reliable and effective in high-stakes real-world settings.

+\textbf{Fairness in multimodal architectures.} Multimodal Large Language Models (MLLMs) extend LLMs by enabling them to process multiple modalities, such as text and images, as input and/or output~\cite{howard2024uncoveringbiaslargevisionlanguage}.
+While our survey focuses on the definition of fairness for text-based LMs, it is important to recognize the emerging fairness challenges associated with multimodal models.
+Despite their growing adoption, research on fairness and bias in MLLMs remains limited~\cite{adewumi2024fairnessbiasmultimodalai}.
+Analyzing such biases is particularly complex due to the compounding effects of information coming from different modalities, such as text and vision.
+For instance, when MLLMs integrate a language model with modality-specific encoders like vision encoders, they may introduce additional biases through visual inputs, beyond those already present in the LLM~\cite{howard2024uncoveringbiaslargevisionlanguage}.
+Future research should focus on extending fairness definitions to account for how social attributes, such as race and gender, are depicted across modalities and how these depictions influence the generated content.